How to Get Married in Chicago RIGHT NOW

 You and your officiant can take 30 seconds to perform these pieces, finalize the marriage license and call it a day or you can script a ceremony around it that is personal and meaningful to you.

-Once you’ve received confirmation that your marriage license has been returned to the county clerk’s office (I recommend taking a photo as receipt of dropping it off in person or by mail), mark your calendar for about two weeks out and set a reminder to order your marriage certificate.
+Once you’ve received confirmation that your marriage license has been returned to the county clerk’s office (I recommend taking a photo as receipt of dropping it off in person or by mail), mark your calendar for 2-6 weeks out and set a reminder to order your marriage certificate.
 This is what you get to frame or file away.
 It’s cheaper to get two copies at first, than it is to order one after the wedding and another one down the road if the original is lost or destroyed.

 To recap, you will need the following to be married in Chicago:

-• Ordained Officiant
+• Ordained Officiant or Judge

 • Marriage License